-With a truly self-directed IRA, you aren't limited to stocks, bonds, or mutual funds.
+With a truly self-directed IRA, you aren't limited to the stock market.
 You can purchase real estate assets ranging from residential and commercial properties to raw land, mobile homes, and more as alternative investments for your IRA.

 For an IRA owner, this allows greater account diversification that gives additional protection from the volatile stock market.
 And if you have real estate knowledge or are a real estate investor, it's a smart way to capitalize on your expertise.
 Your real estate investment grows tax-free (Roth IRA) or tax-deferred (Traditional IRA), depending on the account type.

-Another great benefit besides diversifying your retirement portfolio is that you are not limited to a specific geographical area.
+Beyond diversifying your retirement portfolio, self-directed IRAs do not limit your investments to a specific geographical area.
 You can purchase real estate pretty much in any country that will allow it.

-To invest in alternative assets, you need a self-directed IRA, and the IRS states that you must invest via a passive third party.
+To invest in alternative assets, you need a self-directed IRA.
+The IRS states that you must invest via a passive third party.
 Many investors choose a self directed IRA custodian because of the protections that come with additional oversight.

 The process is not too different from a regular real estate purchase.
 You find the property that you want to purchase with your IRA.
-You tell your real estate IRA custodian what you want to purchase, and the custodian makes the transaction on your behalf.
+You instruct your real estate IRA custodian what you want to purchase, and the custodian makes the transaction on your behalf.
+You do not need to cash out your IRA and pay taxes.

+You do not need to cash out your IRA and pay taxes.
+You need a self-directed IRA to buy the real estate.
 Because the property is an IRA investment, the purchase contract is made in the name of the IRA.
-The income from the investment goes back to the IRA and the expenses for the property are paid by the IRA.
+The income generated from the investment goes back to the IRA.
+Expenses for the property are paid from the IRA.

-As long as are in your self directed IRA account, you generally do not have to pay taxes on the income from the rental property.
-For example, rental income that goes directly into your IRA is tax-free (Roth IRA) or tax-deferred (Traditional IRA).
-However, if you use a non-recourse loan to buy real estate, the debt financed portion of profit is subject to tax.
+As long as the property is in your self directed IRA account, you generally do not have to pay taxes on the income from the rental property.
+However, if you use a non-recourse loan to buy real estate, the debt financed portion of profit is subject to UBIT.

-While you can purchase properties outright, you do not need to have the full purchase amount in your self-directed IRA to buy property.
-You can use your IRA to get a non-recourse loan to buy investment properties or bring in another IRA or individual(s) to partner on the investment .
+While you can do a direct purchase, (buying properties outright) you do not need to have the full purchase amount in your self-directed IRA to buy property.
+You can use your IRA to get a non-recourse loan to buy investment properties or bring in another IRA or individual(s) to partner on the investment.
+You can also partner with personal funds.
+Your IRA can also do private lending through promissory notes.

 Strategies can also include analyzing the type of retirement plan that is best for you based on your retirement goals.
 Taking distributions from an investment property that was purchased with Roth IRA funds vs Traditional IRA funds has different tax consequences because of the different tax advantages of each account.